Jonathan2251/lbd/source/llvmstructure.rst

     return add2(a-1, b+1);
   }

-As you can see from this example, LLVM IR is a low-level RISC-like virtual instruction set.
+As shown in this example, LLVM IR is a low-level, RISC-like virtual instruction
-Like a real RISC instruction set, it supports linear sequences of simple instructions like add, subtract, compare, and branch.
+set.
+Like a real RISC instruction set, it supports linear sequences of simple
+instructions such as `add`, `subtract`, `compare`, and `branch`.

-These instructions are in three address form, which means that they take some number of inputs and produce a result in a different register.
+These instructions follow a three-address format, meaning they take inputs and
-LLVM IR supports labels and generally looks like a weird form of assembly language.
+produce a result in a different register.
+LLVM IR supports labels and generally
+resembles an unusual form of assembly language.

-Unlike most RISC instruction sets, LLVM is strongly typed with a simple type system (e.g., i32 is a 32-bit integer, i32** is a pointer to pointer to 32-bit integer) and some details of the machine are abstracted away.
+Unlike most RISC instruction sets, LLVM IR is strongly typed and uses a simple
+type system (e.g., `i32` represents a 32-bit integer, and `i32**` is a pointer
+to a pointer to a 32-bit integer).
+Additionally, some machine-specific details
+are abstracted away.

-For example, the calling convention is abstracted through call and ret instructions and explicit arguments.
+For instance, the calling convention is handled through `call` and `ret`
-Another significant difference from machine code is that the LLVM IR doesn't use a fixed set of named registers, it uses an infinite set of temporaries named with a % character.
+instructions with explicit arguments.
+Another key difference from machine code
+is that LLVM IR does not use a fixed set of named registers.
+Instead, it
+employs an infinite set of temporaries prefixed with `%`.

-Beyond being implemented as a language, LLVM IR is actually defined in three isomorphic forms: the textual format above, an in-memory data structure inspected and modified by optimizations themselves, and an efficient and dense on-disk binary "bitcode" format.
+Beyond being a language, LLVM IR exists in three isomorphic forms:

+- A **textual format** (as seen above).
+- An **in-memory data structure** used by optimizations.
+- A **compact binary "bitcode" format** stored on disk.

-The LLVM Project also provides tools to convert the on-disk format from text to
+The LLVM project provides tools to convert between these forms:

-binary: llvm-as assembles the textual .ll file into a .bc file containing the bitcode goop and llvm-dis turns a .bc file into a .ll file.
+- `llvm-as` assembles a textual `.ll` file into a `.bc` file containing
+  bitcode.
+- `llvm-dis` disassembles a `.bc` file back into a `.ll` file.

-The intermediate representation of a compiler is interesting because it can be a "perfect world" for the compiler optimizer: unlike the front end and back end of the compiler, the optimizer isn't constrained by either a specific source language or a specific target machine.
+The intermediate representation (IR) of a compiler is crucial because it
-On the other hand, it has to serve both well: it has to be designed to be easy for a front end to generate and be expressive enough to allow important optimizations to be performed for real targets.
+creates an ideal environment for optimizations.
+Unlike the front end and
+back end, the optimizer is not restricted to a specific source language or
+target machine.

+However, it must effectively serve both.
+It should be easy for the front end
+to generate while remaining expressive enough to enable important
+optimizations for real hardware targets.

 LLVM's Target Description Files: .td
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The "mix and match" approach allows target authors to choose what makes sense
+The "mix and match" approach allows target authors to select components that
-for their architecture and permits a large amount of code reuse across
+best suit their architecture, enabling significant code reuse across different
-different targets.
+targets.

-This brings up another challenge: each shared component needs to be able to
+However, this introduces a challenge: each shared component must be capable of
-reason about target specific properties in a generic way.
+handling target-specific properties in a generic way.
+For instance, a shared
-For example, a shared register allocator needs to know the register file of
+register allocator must be aware of the register file of each target and the
-each target and the constraints that exist between instructions and their
+constraints that exist between instructions and their register operands.

-register operands.
-LLVM's solution to this is for each target to provide a target description
+LLVM addresses this challenge by requiring each target to provide a target
-in a declarative domain-specific language (a set of .td files) processed by the
+description using a declarative domain-specific language, defined in a set of
-tblgen tool.
+`.td` files.
+These files are processed by the `tblgen` tool to generate the
+necessary target-specific data structures.

-The (simplified) build process for the x86 target is shown in
+The simplified build process for the x86 target is illustrated in
 :numref:`llvmstructure-f8`.

 .. _llvmstructure-f8: